wwvb-observatory/wwvb-observatory/README.md

 # The log file

-Logfiles are split according to the UTC date and hour, so they consist of filenames like `2021/09-01/01.txt`.
+Logfiles are split according to the TAI date and hour, so they consist of filenames like `2021/09-01/01.txt`.

 A typical line reads:
 ```